gilch/drython/README.md

 You have to re-write the logic imitating the switch/case (or what-have-you) **every single time**.
-If you can't make a simple `if` substitute, how can you expect to make a complex one when you need it?
+If you can't make a simple `if` substitute, how can you expect to make more advanced language components you might need for a DSL?

 You might not think Python can do it, but it's actually trivial in Smalltalk.
 "If" isn't a statement in Smalltalk to begin with.